Spaghetti with Ricotta and Smoked Salmon

 Steps

-Bring the water for the spaghetti to a boil and, when it boils, add the spaghetti, stir the pasta, and cover the pot.
-When the water returns to a boil, salt it and cook.
+Bring the water for the spaghetti to a boil and, when it boils, add the spaghetti, stir the pasta and cover the pot.
+When the water comes back to a boil, salt it and cook it.

-Meanwhile, wash the parsley (or fresh chives), pat it dry with absorbent kitchen paper, and chop it very finely.
+In the meantime, wash the parsley (or fresh chives), dab it with absorbent kitchen paper and chop it very finely.

-In a mixer, place the chopped smoked salmon, reserving some to decorate the plates.
+In a mixer, place the chopped smoked salmon, keeping some aside to decorate the plates.

-Add a grinding of white pepper, the ricotta (cow’s milk ricotta is preferable because it has a delicate flavor that doesn’t overshadow the smoked salmon), a little parsley, and the extra virgin olive oil.
-Blend until you get a smooth and homogeneous sauce; salt it as needed according to your taste.
+Add a pinch of white pepper, ricotta (cow’s milk ricotta is preferable because it has a delicate flavor that does not overpower the smoked salmon), a little parsley, and the extra virgin oil.
+Blend until you get a smooth and homogeneous sauce; add salt to taste.

-When the spaghetti is al dente, drain it (keep a glass of cooking water which will be needed to dilute the ricotta and smoked salmon sauce, which will be quite thick).
+When the spaghetti is al dente, drain it (keep a glass of cooking water that will be used to dilute the ricotta and smoked salmon sauce, which will be rather thick).

-Season the spaghetti with the sauce and dilute it by adding enough cooking water (a little at a time) to make the sauce creamy and enveloping.
+Season the spaghetti with the sauce and dilute it, adding just enough cooking water (a little at a time) to make the sauce creamy and enveloping.

-Finish the plates with chopped parsley, the salmon that was set aside, and serve our spaghetti with ricotta and smoked salmon immediately.
+Finish the plates with chopped parsley, the salmon that was set aside, and serve immediately your spaghetti with ricotta and smoked salmon.

 Bon appetit

-You can prepare a larger amount of ricotta and smoked salmon sauce (without diluting it) to use as a filling for savory pies, gourmet panettone, sandwiches, canapés.
+You can prepare a larger amount of ricotta and smoked salmon sauce (without diluting it) to use it as a filling for savory pies, gastronomic panettone, sandwiches, canapés.
 It keeps in the fridge, in a sterilized jar with an airtight seal, for 2 days.

 Author image